Towards theory constraints on ultralight dark matter from quantum gravity: Results: Vanishing ULDM-photon coupling in asymptotic safety and beyond

 \subsubsection{Comparison of different dimension-five operators}

 Several dimension-five operators play important roles in \ac{BSM} phenomenology, including, e.g., the \ac{ULDM}-photon coupling $\thcoupling$, the \ac{ALP}-photon coupling, as well as the Weinberg operator in the neutrino sector.
-These three operators have been studied in asymptotic safety~\cite{deBrito:2021akp, deBrito:2025ges}, and a comparison of their scaling exponents is informative.
-In particular, we aim at understanding whether the gravitational contribution to the scaling dimension of these interactions is similar across the three cases, such that we may form a hypothesis guiding future studies of further dimension-five operators.
+These three operators have been studied in asymptotic safety~\cite{deBrito:2021akp, deBrito:2025ges}, and a comparison of their scaling exponents is informative.\footnote{These works investigated a similar setup as we did, namely treating the gravitational couplings as free parameters.} In particular, we aim at understanding whether the gravitational contribution to the scaling dimension of these interactions is similar across the three cases, such that we may form a hypothesis guiding future studies of further dimension-five operators.
 In fact, none of the three interactions is relevant and can thus be non-zero at low energies in a near-perturbative fixed-point regime, although all three are shifted towards relevance.
 For the analysis of the Weinberg operator in \cite{deBrito:2025ges}, the shift towards relevance holds in large parts of the parameter space, but is quantitatively very small.
 This is because the anomalous dimensions of scalars and fermions shift the interaction towards relevance, but the direct gravitational contribution to the vertex is towards irrelevance.
 Together, the contributions nearly cancel out.

 For the \ac{ULDM}-photon coupling and the \ac{ALP}-photon coupling, the shift towards relevance is again due to an anomalous dimension, in this case that of the gauge field.
 Accordingly, the \ac{ALP}-photon coupling, which has no direct gravitational contribution, turns relevant at the smallest value of $g_{\ast}$ of all three dimension-five operators, cf. \cref{fig:Th_ALP_Dim5_GFP}.